 '''

-sampling_intervals (quantity array 1D) Interval between each adjacent pair of samples.

-(times[1:] - times[:-1])
+sampling_intervals (quantity array 1D) Interval between each adjacent pair of samples. (times[1:] - times[:-1])

-duration (quantity scalar) Signal duration, read-only. (times[-1] - times[0])

 '''

+t start (quantity scalar) Time when signal begins, read-only. (times [0])

 t_stop (quantity scalar) Time when signal ends, read-only. (times [-1])

 Slicing: IrregularlySampledSignal objects can be sliced.
 When this occurs, a new IrregularlySampledSignal (actually a view) is returned, with the same metadata, except that times is also sliced in the same way.